Polishing

 A single stage paint correction uses a single polishing process that drastically improves the appearance of a vehicle's paint.
 This process is typically used on vehicles that have minor defects, such as swirl marks, and light oxidation.
 It will also revive a more heavily damaged paint surface to a very reasonable finish.
 Great for most people.

 The single stage process uses a lighter finishing polish and pad to gently correct the paint and restore its shine.
 This type of polish has a gentler abrasive action that removes minor scratches and or defects and helps to restore the clarity and gloss of the paint.
-It will not be affective cutting through heavy oxidation and deep scratches and could result in excessive work if you try.
+It will not be effective cutting through heavy oxidation and deep scratches and could result in excessive work if you try.
 If reaching a showroom quality is not your goal this process will get you most of the way in half of the time.

 3. Inspect the panel and repeat the polishing process as needed until you have removed any scratches and swirl marks.
+Have reasonable expectations.

 5. Apply paint protection to the newly corrected paint as desired.